-The communicator uses 128 Bit AES encryption.
+The communicator uses 128-Bit AES encryption.
 Encryption can only be enabled from the monitoring station receiver.
-Each receiver (Ethernet 1 and 2, cellular 1 and 2) can independently have encryption enabled or disabled.
+Each receiver (Ethernet 1 and 2) can independently have encryption enabled or disabled.
 When encryption is enabled, the central station will configure the device to encrypt communications the next time the communicator module performs a communication to that receiver.